 Federal Programs in the Mifflin County School District

-The Federal Programs Office is responsible for Title I, Title II and Title III programs as well as state and federal grants.
-The Coordinator of Federal Programs, Mr. Frank W. Miller, supervises Federal Programs staff, writes and supervises state and federal grants, and develops program budgets
+The Federal Programs Office is responsible for Title I, Title II, Title III and Title IV programs as well as other state and federal grants.
+The Coordinator of Federal Programs, Mr. Frank W. Miller, supervises Federal Programs staff, writes and supervises state and federal grants, and develops program budgets on an annual basis.
+Mrs. Michelle R. Siruc supports Mr. Miller, as the Federal Programs secretary.

-Title I, Title II, and Title III are the largest federally-funded programs in the nation and provide the district with annual funding to raise achievement.
-The district will receive approximately $2,419,368 in funding for the 2016-2017 school year.
+Title I, Title II, Title III and Title IV are the largest federally-funded programs in the nation and provide the district with annual funding to raise student achievement.
+The district will receive approximately $2,717,585 in funding for the 2021-2022 school year.

 Title I currently serves all four K-3 elementary schools within the Mifflin County School District: East Derry Elementary, Indian Valley Elementary, Lewistown Elementary, and Strodes Mills Elementary.
-Title I funds also serve students at Sacred Heart School, Belleville Mennonite School, and Mifflin County Christian Academy.
-The Title I program employs both reading specialists and math teachers who provide supplemental instruction to academically needy students in Language Arts and Mathematics as determined by each school's schoolwide plan.
+Title I funds also serve students at Sacred Heart School, Belleville Mennonite School, Our Lady of Victory, and Mifflin County Christian Academy.
+The Schoolwide Title I programs offered in our K-3 buildings offer comprehensive programming to assist all students in meeting grade level reading and mathematics expectations.
+Supplemental instruction is provided to academically needy students in reading and mathematics as determined by each school’s schoolwide plan.
+Teachers, principals, parents, families, Chief Academic Officer and the Federal Programs Coordinator work as a team at each school to review the needs of students at the school and annually update the Schoolwide plans so that the school can accomplish its mission of ensuring that all students meet grade level goals in reading and mathematics.

 Title programs are designed to enhance student learning, improve instruction and to create safe and supportive schools.
 We welcome your input and insight into our programming.
 Please do not hesitate to contact our office.